-9.6 Within 31 working days following the date of termination of this Agreement, Symbiant will destroy all databases the Customer used from our servers and backup servers.
+9.6 Within 31 working days following the date of termination (providing all clients obligations have been met) of this Agreement, Symbiant will destroy all databases the Customer used from our servers and backup servers.

 9.7 The provisions of this Clause 9 shall continue in force for a period of 3 years following the termination of this Agreement, at the end of which period they will cease to have effect.

 10.1 The Customer warrants to Symbiant that it has the legal right and authority to enter into this Agreement and to perform its obligations under this Agreement.

 10.2 Symbiant warrants to the Customer that it has the legal right and authority to enter into this Agreement and to perform its obligations under this Agreement.